oktadev/okta-microprofile-graphql-example/README.md

 # MicroProfile REST API with JWT Auth

 This repository shows how to create a GrapQL API with MicroProfile and use JWT for authentication.
-Please read <need a link!!!> to see how this example was created.
+Please read [How to GraphQL with MicroProfile][blog-post] to see how this example was created.

 **Prerequisites:**